Keith Cochrane

-Keith Robertson Cochrane CBE FRSE (born 11 February 1965) is a Scottish businessman and former chief executive of Weir Group, Stagecoach Group and Carillion plc (interim).
-In March 2019, he was appointed chief executive of Schenck Process.
+Keith Robertson Cochrane CBE FRSE (born 11 February 1965) is a Scottish businessman and former chief executive (CEO) of Weir Group, Stagecoach Group and Carillion plc (interim).
+In March 2019, he was appointed CEO of Schenck Process.

 Early life

 Born in Edinburgh, Cochrane was educated at Dunblane High School, Perthshire, and studied accountancy at Glasgow University.
 He qualified as a chartered accountant with Arthur Andersen.

 Career

 Cochrane was Group Finance Director of Stagecoach Group plc from 1996, becoming Group Chief Executive in 2000.
 He then joined ScottishPower plc in 2003 as Director of Group Financial Reporting, and from 2005 was Group Director of Finance.
 Cochrane became Honorary Treasurer of the Royal Scottish National Orchestra in September 2008.

 On 2 November 2009 Cochrane became Group Chief Executive of Weir Group plc, having joined Weir as Group Finance Director in July 2006.
 He resigned as a director of Weir Group on 30 September 2016.
 Cochrane said that he was "looking for the next opportunity" and that the Weir Group had become "a bit samey".

 In 2015, Cochrane was appointed as the lead "non-executive director” for the Scotland Office and Office of the Advocate General.

 Cochrane was appointed to the board of Carillion plc on 2 July 2015 and on 10 July 2017 he became its Interim Chief Executive, taking over from Richard Howson.
 He remained in this position until the company went into voluntary liquidation on 15 January 2018.
 In the final report of the Parliamentary inquiry into the collapse of Carillion, published on 16 May 2018, the Carillion board was described as "either negligently ignorant of the rotten culture at Carillion or complicit in it."
 The report continued: